nspcc-dev/neofs-s3-gw/docs/authmate.md

 }
 ```

-Rules for session token can be set via param `session-rules` (json-string and file path allowed), default value is:
+Rules for a session token can be set via param `session-rules` (json-string and file path allowed), the default value is:
 ```
 {
     "verb": "PUT",